 Martin Dugas became professor for medical informatics in Münster in 2005.
 After his studies in medicine and informatics (obtaining his medical degree in 1994 at the University of Munich and his diploma in informatics in 1996) he habilitated at the Institute of Medical Informatics, Biometrics and Epidemiology (IBE) at the University of Munich.
 After a research stay in Philadelphia (USA) he accepted the chair in Münster.
 From 2005 to 2010 Prof. Dugas led the Department of Clinical Information Systems of the IT-center of the university hospital.
 In 2009, he was assigned managing director of the Institute of Medical Informatics and Biomathematics.
 In 2021 he accepted a call to the University of Heidelberg.

-For the location Münster was appointed in 2021 Prof. Dr. Julian Varghese, also a doctor and computer scientist.
-He took over the Acting Director of the institute as of May 1st 2021.
+For the location Münster was appointed in 2021 Prof. Dr. Julian Varghese, also a physician and computer scientist.
+He took over as Acting Director of the institute as of May 1st 2021.